11 Last-Standing Authentic Hawaiian Restaurants Locals Fight to Keep Alive (Visit Before Chains Take Over)

 Rainbow Drive Inn – Kapahulu’s Plate Lunch Pioneer

-The evening I stopped by after a Diamond Head hike, ordering the Loco Moco reminded me why this dish became Hawaii's comfort food icon.
-The hamburger patty was thick and juicy, the brown gravy rich without being greasy, and the over-easy egg perfectly cooked to create that creamy yolk that binds everything together over two scoops of rice.
+The evening I stopped by after a Diamond Head hike, I ordered the Loco Moco and remembered why this dish became Hawaii’s comfort food icon.
+The hamburger patty was thick and juicy.
+The brown gravy rich without being greasy.

 What Makes It Special: